Former Justice Stevens changes mind on Kavanaugh

 - Former Justice Stevens changes mind on Kavanaugh

-- Former Justice John Paul Stevens says Kavanaugh should not serve on Supreme Court: Palm Beach Post
+- Former Justice John Paul Stevens suggests Kavanaugh should not sit on Supreme Court

 - Retired Justice Stevens argues for repeal of Second Amendment